elias-knodel/automatic-azubiheft/README.md

 # Automatic Azubiheft
 The plan is to get data from WebUntis and something like Jira so you can generate a azubiheft CSV which then will be imported into your azubiheft so you have to do less work yourself.

+## Warning:
+This is still in heavy development, don't expect much yet!

 ### Feature checklist:

 - [x] Get data from WebUntis